cran/cancerradarr/README.md

 6. C33-34: Lung cancer
 7. All cancers excl. non-melanoma skin cancer (C00-97/C44)

-**Depenidng on the availability, three input files may be requested for the following three time periods:**
+**Depending on the availability, three input files may be requested for the following three time periods:**

 - CI5-XII 2018-2022
 -	CI5-XII 2013-2017